Windmill787-golang/junior-test/README.md

 # Junior Test task.
 Rest API CRUD for books

 This project provides a REST API for managing a collection of books, allowing basic CRUD (Create, Read, Update, Delete) operations.
-It's built using [your technology stack, e.g., Node.js, Express, MongoDB] and is containerized using Docker for easy setup and deployment.

 ## Features